20mup/20mup.github.io/_projects/ai-receptionist/index.md

 # 🧠 AIVA — AI Voice Assistant for Enterprises

-> AIVA (AI Voice Assistant) is a generative AI receptionist that listens, understands, and speaks — built during my internship at Systems Limited, Pakistan’s largest IT company.
+> Imagine walking into an office and being greeted by an AI that listens, thinks, and speaks like a real receptionist.
+That’s AIVA.

 <img src="/assets/images/aiva/aiva_chat.png" alt="AIVA Interface Preview" width="650"/>

 ---

 ## 🚀 TL;DR
-**AIVA** is a voice-based receptionist trained on 100+ real company webpages.
-You ask a question out loud — it listens via Whisper, searches company info with LangChain + FAISS, and responds using ElevenLabs in a natural voice.
+**AIVA** is a voice-based receptionist trained on 100+ internal company webpages.
+Just ask a question — it listens via Whisper, finds the answer with LangChain + FAISS, and replies using ElevenLabs in natural, human-like speech.

 ---